Cyber Rights: Reception

-School Library Journal recommended the book for young readers, and commented, "Teens growing up with the Net aren't likely to find a better roadmap to the issues affecting their First Amendment future there than this book."
 The New York Times Book Review was critical of Godwin's writing style in the book, and observed, "He writes in a strong, piercing voice that probably does wonders in a courtroom, but comes off increasingly shrill over several hundred pages of commentary, and at one point fairly warns his reader, 'Subtlety isn't my strong point.'"
 The Journal of Information Ethics wrote, "This is less an analytic study than a personal survey of situations or occurrences articulated in an informal, colloquial, and anecdotal fashion.
 It is not aimed at the intelligentsia or legal profession, although members of these groups would certainly benefit from the details."
-The review concluded, "The details are sometimes overwhelming, but for those who wish to know everything, this is a good place to start."